jbaysolutions/vue-grid-layout/README.md

     },
 ```

+* **resizedEvent**

+    Resized event

-* Resized event: every time an item is finished being resized and changes size
+    Every time an item is finished being resized and changes size

 ```javascript
     /**